JoshuaKGoldberg/Goldblog/content/blog/dont-write-bad-code/index.md

 ## Don't Write Bad Code: A Mantra

-I, an annoyingly passionate 22-year-old, came away from the project with a mantra that I would never write bad code again.
+I, an annoyingly passionate 22-year-old, came away from the project with a mantra that I would _never write bad code again_.
 I was very proud of that mantra.
 It has few nuances I've honed over the years that I'm excited to go over here.
 With those nuances I think it might be better phrased as _**"don't allow yourself to write bad code"**_ but that doesn't quite roll off the tongue as well.

-> Actually, the mantra originally used a four-letter word considerably more vulgar than "bad" (I was very angsty back then).
+> Actually, the mantra originally used a four-letter word more vulgar than "bad" (I was very angsty back then).
 > For SEO and approachability purposes I've toned it down.

+The main drive of the mantra is that I want to always be put in a situation where I can make my best work.
+I don't want to be continuously forced to stunt my learning or write sub-optimal code.

 ### Growth Mindset

-To consider yourself finished learning a topic is to say that you have accumulated all knowledge that could ever help you with that topic, including ideas that haven't been learned yet.
+To consider yourself finished learning a topic is to say that you have accumulated all its information, including ideas that haven't been learned yet.
 That's rather arrogant, don't you think?

 [Carol Dweck](https://en.wikipedia.org/wiki/Carol_Dweck)'s research into mindsets created one of the few buzzphrases I actually respect: [growth mindset](https://en.wikipedia.org/wiki/Mindset#Fixed_and_growth_mindset).
 No matter your situation, you generally can and should adopt the resources around you to learn from.

 I was once adjacent to a React project that paired several relatively senior backend engineers with several relatively junior frontend engineers.
-One backend engineer took it on themself to enforce what they saw as proper backend programming principles in the frontend React code and stubbornly refused to accept inputs from the other developers that doing so was leading the codebase down the wrong path.
+One backend engineer took it on themself to enforce what they saw as proper backend programming principles in the frontend React code.
+They stubbornly refused to accept inputs from the other developers that doing so was leading the codebase down the wrong path.
-It was a pity: the perceived backend practices did not apply to React, the rejected frontend inputs actually were canonically correct React best practices, and the team suffered from the conflict.
+It was a pity.
+The perceived backend practices did not apply to React.
+The rejected frontend inputs actually were canonically correct React best practices The team suffered from the conflict.

 ### Learn Before Committing